davidmaunder47/ComputerVisionWork/README.md

 Conventional Computer Vision Algorithms:

-Edge Detection

-Mask Detection Work

-Skin Detection
+Edge Detection - Detection the outline and area of a leaf(s) in an image.

+Skin Detection - Filter exposed skin on a person(s) in an image.
+Background will turn black, skin pixels will turn white.

 Convolutional Neural Networks (Deep Learning):

+Mask Detection - Uses three different Deep Learning Models (Convolutional Neural Networks - CNN's) to detect Mask Wearing.

-An Investigation Using Neural Networks
+An Investigation Using Neural Networks - Yolov4 Deep Learning Model to detect individuals for Search and Rescue Operations

-Fashion Mnist Dataset Work
+Fashion Mnist Dataset Work - Google Doc used to detect various clothing using a custom made Deep Neural Network